 After your kids are done splashing for the day, drain the pool, wipe it clean, and let it completely dry in the sun for four hours, explains Hlavsa.
-I know that’s probably making you cringe about the water bill for this month, but it’s an important step.
+I know that’s probably making you cringe about the water bill, but it’s an important step.
 If left out for several hours or even days, the pool water basically becomes a stagnant pond.
 And whatever germs were on your kids or in the tap water will still be there for the next play session.
 Also, the drying time is not arbitrary.
 Four hours is about the amount of time in the sun it takes to kill Crypto, the germ most often responsible for causing diarrhea outbreaks on the water.